rust-lang/rfcs/text/0000-output-options.md

 compiler should create it.
 Defaults to `.`, otherwise known as current working directory or `$PWD`.
 Value of this option from now on will be referred to as `[out-dir]`.

+Note, that a requirement for the compiler to create the output directory if it didn’t exist yet is introduced.
+This is purely for convenience reasons: creating the output directory after a failure and restarting the program is exceedingly common nowadays.

 ## `--emit` and `--crate-type`

 The two options influence what and how many files the compiler has to write to the filesystem.
 The